biggestpleb/RGB-LED-Beat-Detection/README.md

 The Arduino folder contains the arduino sketch that that is receiving the HSI brightness values.
 It converts the values to RGB and uses 3 pwm pins as output.

-Feel free to message or email me if you have any questions.